 Youth and Family Programs

-Family programs at PAFA engage parents and children with the museum collection and art making - virtually and in person.
+Family programs at PAFA engage parents and children with the museum collection and art making.

 To see some of the past art making programs subscribe to our YouTube Channel!

-General support for public education programs at PAFA is generously provided by the Connelly Foundation, the Sylvia W. and Randall M. Kauders Foundation, and the Pennsylvania Abolition Society Endowment Fund of the Philadelphia Foundation.
+General support for Youth and Family Programs at PAFA is generously provided by the Connelly Foundation, the Satell Institute, the Sylvia W. and Randall M. Kauders Foundation, the Hassel Foundation, and the Pennsylvania Abolition Society Endowment Fund of the Philadelphia Foundation.